Kazimierz Bartel: First term in office, first government (1926)

-On 15 May 1926, after the resignation of the government led by Wincenty Witos and president Wojciechowski following the May Coup, Bartel was appointed by Marshal of the Sejm and the acting head of state Maciej Rataj as the prime minister of the Second Polish Republic, although, Bartel later stated in his inauguration speech that he would only be the head of government until the election of a new president.
+On 15 May 1926, after the resignation of the government led by Wincenty Witos and President Wojciechowski after the May Coup, Bartel was appointed by Marshal of the Sejm and the acting head of state Maciej Rataj as the prime minister of the Second Polish Republic, but Bartel later stated in his inauguration speech that he would be the head of government only until the election of a new president.
 His decision was possibly influenced by the fact that he suffered from kidney and stomach problems and was constantly in pain.
-One member of the parliament stated that "He was a cheerful and ambitious man, but always in pain.
+One member of the parliament stated, "He was a cheerful and ambitious man, but always in pain.
 Even his opponents in the Sejm admitted that in personal relationships, it is extremely hard not to be in favour of a man like Bartel.
 As prime minister, he tried to aid every man possible, even the men and women that opposed his policies and the government, but he was not able to help himself, which led to his early decline in politics and diplomacy of the Polish Republic.
 He was of weak stature and of weak health and would hardly make a good impression on the public, especially the socialists or communists in the east and therefore, this would not make him an influential Prime Minister nor a diplomat supporting democracy."